jpsmith5/jpsmith5.github.io/work.md

 ## ACADEMIC AND RESEARCH EXPERIENCE

+**Senior Scientist - Bioinformatician**, Department of Pediatrics *University of Virginia, Charlottesville, VA*
+ \[06/2022 –\]

+  - Design and implement tools for epigenetic analysis of the transcriptome and accessibilome
+  - Design experiments to investigate renal cell biology
+  - Analyze multiomics data related to kidney development and disease

 **PhD Student/Candidate**, Department of Biochemistry & Molecular Genetics *University of Virginia, Charlottesville, VA*
  \[06/2017 – 06/2022\]